Frequently Asked Questions

 Is there a lunch programme?
 Does my child need to bring their own meal?

 There is a lunch programme at school offering daily hot meal service at an additional cost.
-However, your child is welcome to bring food from home.
+Students are also welcome to bring a packed lunch from home.

 Does ISZL offer after school care?

 In Primary and Middle School, ISZL offers an after school care club, the EAGLES:

 - EAGLES is an additional paid service offering an extended school day for your child/ren from Early Years 1 to Grade 8.

 - EAGLES runs on Monday to Friday from 15.30 - 18.00 on all full school days during term-time.

 - Families can choose attendance on 3, 4 or 5 days per week.